-“Do you know him?”
-Every Canadian you talk to can tell you a similar story.
+Every Canadian you talk to can conjure up a memory of someone asking them this question.
 Yes, for such a large country (it is, after all, the second largest in the world) we have a relatively small population: our population density is 3.8 per square kilometer (and no, I’m not going to convert that to miles for you, sorry); compare this to India, which is 368 per square kilometer.
 So, comparatively speaking, maybe there is a much better chance that I will know John from Toronto.
 But still, it’s a ridiculous question, and if you’ve ever asked a Canadian that, you should be ashamed of yourself.

 Having such a small population (approx. 33 million) also means having a smaller talent pool than many countries.
 So when someone mistakenly (or purposely?) claims a famous Canadian, we can get rather defensive about it.
 Jim Carey, Michael J. Fox, Leonard Cohen, Joni Mitchell, Mike Myers, William Shatner, Neil Young.
 All Canadians.

 Sidenote: claim Nickelback, Celine Dion, and Justin Bieber all you want.